nousath/ecommerce/README.md

 - React-Native
 - Redux
 #### Backend
-- GraphQL
+- NodeJS on AWS Lambda
-- MongoDB
+- MongoDB Atlas
-- Amazon Serverless

-> All comments and contribute are welcome!
+> All comments or contribute are welcome!